widgetface/model_of_life_take-home-exercise/README.md

 This could  occur for many reasons including:

 1. Species specific composition of the DNA sequences originating from a particular species or genus.
-For example some microbial gemnomes tend to exhibit high GC contents,  but the causes of this variation have yet to be resolved ([ref 1]( https://www.sciencedirect.com/topics/)).
+For example some microbial genomes tend to exhibit high GC contents,  but the causes of this variation have yet to be resolved ([ref 1]( https://www.sciencedirect.com/topics/)).

 2. Enrichment of genomic regions in GC.
 Promoter regions for example have a tendency to high GC content ([ref-2](https://pmc.ncbi.nlm.nih.gov/articles/PMC3514669/)).